 “We have concluded that the public interest clearly requires expanded use of the 70 UHF channels for television broadcasting; receiver incompatibility is a major factor inhibiting such expanded use,” the FCC stated in a letter to the House of Representatives. “. . . we have earnestly recommended enactment of this legislation as being of utmost importance to the national welfare.” [i]

 In 1962, Congress passed House Bill 8031, the All-Channel Receiver Act, which required television manufacturers to equip new sets to receive UHF channels.
 UHF was a major breakthrough in expanding television access.

-An internal Kaiser Broadcasting film explained the challenge — and opportunity — this way:
+An internal Kaiser Broadcasting film from 1968 explained the challenge — and opportunity — this way: